DIY Carpet Question?

 actually found a great Berber carpet through a manufacturer on eBay for $7

-sq./yd, but after reading these questions was scared away from both eBay and
+sq./yd, but after reading your Q & A was scared away from both eBay and

 entertainment area.
 Can you simplify my search to 1 or 2 specific budget